 Cloud migration is a process that involves moving desktop applications and enterprise data to the cloud.
 The complexity of migrating existing applications varies, depending on the architecture and existing licensing arrangements and so the question of necessity arises.

-While many technologies are out of date and unsupported with many other are going out of date as well.
+While many technologies are out of date and unsupported with many others are going out of date as well.
 A good example for this is Delphi that is almost completely unsupported by today’s systems.
 It is also important to talk about the fact that many of the systems that are based on outdated technologies are impossible to use on phones and tablets, and huge costs of supporting outdated infrastructure make it a monetary gain.
 Migrating your app to cloud infrastructure will make the application more dynamic in case of tech support.

 Legacy software poses huge risks to the desktop.
 The holes in the architecture are often plentiful, even created by new features and updates.
-Automated security testing, provided by a moving an application to cloud greatly improves the security.
+Automated security testing, provided by a moving an application to cloud greatly improves security.
 Backup functionality is another system that is very useful, putting the restoration of the pre-saved state of the system one or two clicks away.

 Another challenge is the outdated interface.
 We had experience with a partner, that had a project for a complete rewrite of an old desktop application that was very expensive to support and hard to navigate through.
 After a review by our team of UX specialists, only four buttons were required to maintain the same functionality.
 There are too many examples to count that are similar to this one.